telerik/xaml-docs/controls/radmulticolumncombobox/features/selection.md

 # Selection

-The selection in the AutoCompleteBox will display the property of the selected item to which the __DisplayMemberPath__ points to.
+The selection in the AutoCompleteBox will display the property of the selected item to which the __DisplayMemberPath__ points.

 #### Figure 1: Default Selection
 ![Default Selection](images/MultiColumnComboBox_Selection_01.png)